 Generally jobs taken before getting permission to remain are casual jobs.
 This kind of work is often tied to the size of the 'community' to which the individuals belong and the networks connecting them.
-A degree of ethnic stratification may be seen: construction ibio workers are often from Eastern Europe, North Africa or Central Africa; service workers are for the most part African; in "HoReCa" (hotels, restaurants, catering) we found people from South Asia, the Near and Middle East, and Eastern Europe; cleaners are generally from Central or South America, Eastern Europe or Asia; farm workers are from Central Africa.
-South Asia or the Balkans.
+A degree of ethnic stratification may be seen: construction workers are often from Eastern Europe, North Africa or Central Africa; service workers

+FRONTEX: The impact of the global economic crisis on illegal migration to the EU.
+Warsaw, August 2009, page 8 are for the most part African; in "HoReCa" (hotels, restaurants, catering) we found people from South Asia, the Near and Middle East, and Eastern Europe; cleaners are generally from Central or South America, Eastern Europe or Asia; farm workers are from Central Africa, South Asia or the Balkans.